 Comprehensive Overview

 At its core, gene flow is about movement and mixing.
-It's the biological equivalent of people migrating from one country to another, bringing their cultural and genetic heritage with them.
+Now, it's the biological equivalent of people migrating from one country to another, bringing their cultural and genetic heritage with them.
 But how exactly does this transfer of genetic material happen in nature?
 What are the driving forces behind it, and what are the consequences for the populations involved?

 Firstly, let's define some key terms: